sidharth8891/APIautomationCW/README.md

 # APIautomationCW
-API Project with farmework Developmenr contains all the test automation aloong with exposure to API methods
+API Project with farmework Development contains all the test automation aloong with exposure to API methods

 This framework can be executed from local cmd and Jenkins too